zihangxiang/A-Theory-to-Instruct-Differentially-Private-Learning-via-Clipping-Bias-Reduction/README.md

 > The modified norm layer and resnets can be found at `./datasets/norm_layer.py` and `./datasets/RESNETS.py`.

-> Play with the setups in script `run.sh`, then run it in a terminal.
+> check the setups in script `run.sh`, then run it in a terminal.